abarker/typped/_sources/pratt_parsing_intro.rst.txt

 =================================================

-This section provides an introduction to the general concept of Pratt parsing, as well as the terminology used in the Typped documentation and code.
+This section provides an introduction to the general concept of Pratt parsing as well as the terminology used in the Typped documentation and code.

 What is a Pratt parser?